mapeditor/tiled/docs/reference/scripting.rst

 Represents any top-level data type that can be saved to a file.
 Currently either a :ref:`script-map` or a :ref:`script-tileset`.

-All modifications made to assets and their contained parts create undo commands.
+For assets that are loaded in the editor, all modifications and modifications to their contained parts create undo commands.
 This includes both modifying functions that are called as well as simply assigning to a writable property.

 Properties
 ~~~~~~~~~~